exonum/exonum-doc/src/home/design-overview.md

 **Tip.** See separate articles for more details: [*Network*](../advanced/network.md), [*Clients*](../architecture/clients.md).

-The Exonum network consists of nodes connected via peer-to-peer connections.
+The Exonum network consists of *full nodes* connected via peer-to-peer connections, and *thin clients*.

-These nodes have different rights and different functionality.
+### Full Nodes

+**Full nodes** replicate the entire contents of the blockchain and correspond to replicas in distributed databases.
+All the full nodes are authenticated with public-key cryptography.
+Full nodes are further subdivided into 2 categories:

-- **Full nodes** replicate the entire contents of the blockchain.
-They can generate new transactions but they cannot choose which transactions should be adopted.
-They cannot generate new blocks.
+- **Auditors** replicate the entire contents of the blockchain.
+They can generate new transactions but cannot choose which transactions should be committed (i.e., cannot generate new blocks)
-  All the full nodes are authenticated with public-key cryptography
 - **Validators** provide the network liveness.
-Only validators can generate new blocks or vote for other block proposals.
-Other nodes just create transactions and send them to the network.
-Validators receive these transactions, verify them, and include into a new block.
+Only validators can generate new blocks by using a [Byzantine fault tolerant consensus algorithm](#consensus).
+  Validators receive transactions, verify them, and include into a new block.
   The list of the validators is restricted by network maintainers, and normally should consist of 4-15 nodes

-- **Thin clients** do not need an every byte of the blockchain, so they held only part they are interested in.
-To get information, they request it from the full nodes.
+### Thin Clients

+**Thin clients** represent clients in the client-server paradigm; they connect to full nodes to retrieve information from the blockchain they are interested in, and to send transactions.
 Exonum provides a "proofs mechanism", allowing thin clients to check if the full-node answered fairly.
-Basing on Merkle / Merkle Patricia tables, such mechanism allow checking if the value kept by node in its data storage is really authorized by supermajority of validators
+Based on cryptographic commitments via Merkle / Merkle Patricia trees, this mechanism allows verifying that a response from the full node has been really authorized by supermajority of validators.

 ## Consensus